 Frequent filter changes

-1" filters capture particles in the air, but they almost never do anything to control odors.
-If you want your air filter to remove VOC odors and make your house smell better, you'll need something else.
+1″ filters capture particles in the air, but they rarely do anything to control odors.
+If you want your air filter to remove VOC odors and make your house smell better, you’ll need something else.

 Enter media filters

 Media filters offer the filtration performance you want without the downsides.
-Basically, you get high-MERV filtration with zero negative consequences for static pressure and airflow.
-If that sounds like what you're looking for, the media filter is your answer.
+You get high-MERV filtration with zero negative consequences for static pressure and airflow.
+If that sounds like what you’re looking for, the media filter is your answer.